sreekailash/sreekailash/README.md

 I work as a decision scientst at Adobe during the day.
 When I am not working, I love to reearch on causal inference, build tools that make this field more accessible and above all, LEARN.

-🤔 I’m looking to contribute to any Open Source repository that furthers the field of causal inference (quasi-experimentation, causal ML, observational inference, etc. - you name it!).
+🤔 I’m looking to contribute to any Open Source repository that furthers the field of causal inference (quasi-experimentation, causal ML, observational causality, etc. - you name it!).

 Adios!
 <!--